Up to 50% off sofas & mattresses — limited‑time deals.

 Choosing the Floyd The Sofa 2.0 Sofa

-If you want a similar modular mindset but prefer machine-washable covers, Lovesac Sactionals is a stronger fit for kids, pets, and frequent cover refreshes.
-If you want modular seating with no-tools assembly and add-on options, Burrow’s Nomad Collection is worth a look.
+If you want a similar modular mindset but prefer machine-washable covers, Lovesac Sactionals is the stronger fit for kids, pets, and frequent cover refreshes, especially for shoppers focused on washable, pet-friendly sofas.
+If you want modular seating with no-tools assembly and flexible add-ons, Burrow’s Nomad line is worth a look.

 Floyd The Sofa 2.0 Sofa